rudymatela/leancheck/README.md

 Testing for custom types
 ------------------------

-llcheck works on all types that are `Listable`.
+LeanCheck works on all types that are `Listable`.
 Custom `Listable` instances are created similarly to SmallCheck:

 	data MyType = MyConsA